matthias-reis/aithir.de/_content/storylines/the-bond.md

 But it was not the end of her career.
 She was not obsessed with going deeper into one field.
 She wanted to go broader.
 She wanted to have an explanation for the universe as a whole.
-And some of her broad traits helped her in other situations as well.
-She was the literal multi talent of the third millennium, thinking outside the box like her role model and genius of the second millennium Albert Einstein.
+And some of her broad skills helped her in other situations as well.
+She was the one exceptional multi talent of the third millennium, thinking outside the box like her role model and genius of the second millennium, Albert Einstein.

 One of her interests was in data science.
 She was working with AI in terms of training and giving them the right kind of work at the right time.
 It turned out to be some kind of symbiosis.

-Her second side trait was good portion of realism and an understanding of economy and psychology.
+Her second side trait was a good portion of realism and an understanding of economy and psychology.
 So she also was a natural leader and entrepreneur.

-The real breakthrough in her main field of work had happened at age 26.
-In 2095, she published her paper "A Theory of Transspace", a paper that was supposed to change the world of science and the world itself more radically than the Theory of Relativity or Darwin's Origin of Species.
+The real breakthrough in her main field of work, physics, had happened at age 26.
+In 2095, she published her paper 'A Theory of Transspace', a paper that was supposed to change the world of science and the world itself more radically than the Theory of Relativity and Darwin's Origin of Species together.

-But also that was just the start.
+But even that was just the start.
 Marla was supposed to become more famous than Einstein, not only because of her groundbreaking papers that changed physics.
-It was her entrepreneurial spirit, that she added to her work as a scientist.
-This instinct led her to form a think tank to bring her scientific work to the next level and into reality.
+She added her entrepreneurial spirit to her work as a physicist.
+This instinct led her to the decision to form a think tank to bring her scientific work to the next level and into reality.

-In that project, she gathered many leading scientists and engineers together for some years to develop viable spin offs and ideas from her Transspace theory.
+In that project, she gathered many other leading scientists and engineers together for some years to develop viable spin offs and ideas from her Transspace theory.
 The project was called "Enclave", because she brought everyone in there to collaborate closely and work in a gated and controlled environment.
 Neither speculations nor premature thoughts went out of that circle.

 The results were disruptive to say the least.
 The team presented a Faster Than Light drive that made humanity ready to conquer the solar system.
 As a side